usds/us-forms-system/docs/getting-started/creating-a-new-application-with-the-us-forms-system-starter-app.md

 Once your repository is set up and dependencies are installed, you can begin building your app by editing `/js/config/form.js`.
 For more information, see "[Creating a form config file](building-a-form/creating-a-form-config-file.md)."

 To run your app locally, in Terminal (Mac and Linux) or the Command Prompt (Windows), type `npm start`.
+Once the server has started, you can view your form in a browser window at `localhost:8080`.

 [Back to *Getting Started with the US Forms System*](README.md)